 VHS Revival attempts to revitalise a cruelly overlooked addition to the Bond Canon.

-In my opinion, A View to a Kill gets something of a bad rap.
+A View to a Kill gets something of a bad rap.

 Sure, there are plenty of things to decry in regards to Roger Moore’s seventh and final outing as the irrepressible James Bond, but there is also a lot going for the movie, and in my opinion a large percentage of those critics who panned it beyond salvation are invariably children of the 1950s – those who can’t look past Sean Connery as the one and only 007.
 Moore’s Bond had been criticised before, in spite of appearing in some of the better instalments, but by the time Roger creaked his way to his final appearance they finally felt justified in pushing him towards retirement.
 After more than a decade of hemming and hawing, the majority of critics had finally gotten their wish.

 In terms of staying loyal to Ian Fleming’s version of the super-spy, Connery is undoubtedly the superior Bond.
 Suave and unforgiving in equal measures, his particular suitability will probably never be matched, while the actor also had the privilege of starring in superior efforts such as From Russia with Love and Goldfinger.
 Most crucially, Connery had the advantage of playing Bond while he was still very much a novelty, helping to establish the kind of franchise never before undertaken, and never to be seen again.